Opposition to Haile Selassie: Famine in Wollo and Tigray

-In 1974, Haile Selassie was criticized for concealing the famine existence in Wollo 1972–73.
-Addis Ababa University Professor Mesfin Woldemariam documented that the 1958 and 1966 famines in Tigray and Wollo treated as official indifference, affected the peasants, and was considered one of Haile Selassie notorious reputation for these chained events.
+In 1974, Selassie was criticized for concealing the existence of the famine in Wollo in 1972–73.
+Addis Ababa University Professor Mesfin Woldemariam documented that the 1958 and 1966 famines in Tigray and Wollo were treated as official indifference, affected the peasants, and was considered one of the reasons for Selassie's notorious reputation.

-The 1958 famine in Tigray went without government relief.
-In 1965/6, famines from Were Ilu province arrived to Ministry of the Interior in November 1965, one month after the situation became clear to the local police, without measure taken.
-It took 302 days to reach the Emperor, who then responded to the Ministry to act, a required request to Wollo authority to send list of names of people who died from famine.
+The 1958 famine in Tigray went unchecked without government relief.
+In 1965/66, information about famines in Were Ilu province arrived to Ministry of the Interior in November 1965, one month after the situation became clear to the local police, without any measures taken.
+It took 302 days to reach the Emperor, who then ordered to the Ministry to act.
+A request was made to the Wollo authority to send a list of the names of people who died from the famine.
 Small relief distribution was set up.